Nanah-cub/Levels-Beyond/README.md

 * Set up a logging configuration file
 * Create builds for different enverionemnts
 * Add more tests for controllers and services.
 The project could use some more specific tests.
 * Determine what is considered a failure, and how to handle a failure.
 In my project I considered a failure to occur if an id was provided in the git request, that does not exist in the database.
+I don't consider that conclusive
 * Change the way current tests are handled.
 Creating a test class that executes tests by name is not probably the best way to handle tests
+* I would also need to know how these notes are used and how they might be expected to grow.
+Currently they are represented by a database table with two columns, but that expectation is unrealistic.

 ### GitHub Issues
+1. The Github issues project is pretty simple.
+I didn't introduce routes.
+Below are the things I would consider.
+* I used Angular for the Frontend solution.
+I consider it a good tool and it is the one I have the most experience in, but it is not necessarily the best tool to use for a new project.
+I see Angular shining when a company is composed of developers that have mostly backend focus.
+* The greatest weakness I see with this project is the UI.
+I could specific issues with displaying the body of the issue.
+* In this project I implemented a previous and next button to get more issues.
+One problem I see with my current implementation is that I do not know how many pages of issues there are.
+I have to believe there is an API call that will list the number of issues.